thenewguy/informer/README.md

     )
 ```

-2. Include a list from informers on settings
+2.Include a list from informers on settings

 ```
 DJANGO_INFORMERS = (